-since mid-2012 that sanctions have hurt the population's ability to obtain Western-made medicines, such as expensive chemo-therapy medicines.
-Some of the scarcity is caused by banks' refusal to finance such sales, even though doing so is technically allowed under all applicable sanctions.
+Humanitarian-related effects of sanctions have been noted in several sectors, and numerous press reports during 2010-2015 described the adverse effect of sanctions on the population's ability to obtain Western-made medicines, such as expensive chemo-therapy medicines.
+Some of the scarcity was caused by banks' refusal to finance such sales, even though doing was not subject to any sanctions.
 Some observers say the Iranian government exaggerated reports of medicine shortages to generate opposition to the sanctions.
-Other accounts say that Iranians, particularly those with connections to the government, are taking advantage of medicine shortages by cornering the import market for key medicines.
+Other accounts say that Iranians, particularly those with connections to the government, took advantage of medicine shortages by cornering the import market for key medicines.

 Some human rights and other groups have suggested potential solutions.
 The JPA provided for the international community to provide enhanced financial channels for Iran to import medicines, although the exact mechanism has generally been limited to a U.S.-led information campaign for international banks.
-In July 2014, the U.S. Administration asked European medical firms to expedite sales of medical goods to Iran, and the Administration reportedly cleared banks in Switzerland and Japan to process financing for the shipments.88
+In July 2014, the U.S. Administration asked European medical firms to expedite sales of medical goods to Iran, and the Administration reportedly cleared banks in Switzerland and Japan to process financing for the shipments.

 In the aviation sector, some Iranian pilots have complained publicly and stridently that U.S. sanctions are causing Iran's passenger airline fleet to deteriorate to the point of jeopardizing safety.
 Since the U.S. trade ban was imposed in 1995, 1,700 passengers and crew of Iranian aircraft have been killed in air accidents, although it is not clear how many of the crashes, if any, were due to difficultly in acquiring U.S. spare parts.
-89 The JPA provides for new sales of civilian aircraft parts and the JCPOA provides for the U.S. licensing of new sales to Iran of commercial aircraft (civilian use only).
+The JPA provides for new sales of civilian aircraft parts and the JCPOA provides for the U.S. licensing of new sales to Iran of commercial aircraft (civilian use only).
+As noted, in March 2016 Boeing was granted a U.S. license to assess Iran's civilian aviation needs.
+That followed the February 2016 deal under which Iran will purchase 118 Airbus commercial aircraft at an estimated value of \$27 billion.